-- Solenoid closes and Check accelerator circuit and voltage at pin 2. full speed.
-Should swing from 6.3 to 11 Volts with depression of accelerator. - 2.
-Unequal braking in Misadjusted motor brushes.
-Rotate brush gear to either direction, or give equal braking in each direction. unequal power in each direction.
+Check accelerator circuit and voltage at pin 2.
+Should swing from 6.3 to 11 Volts with depression of accelerator.

+Unequal braking in either direction, or unequal power in each direction.
+Misadjusted motor brushes.
+Rotate brush gear to give equal braking in each direction.